 Role-Based Access Control (RBAC): In computer systems security, RBAC also referred as Role-Based Security is an approach to restricting system access to authorized users.
 It is used by most enterprises and can implement mandatory access control or discretionary access control.
 RBAC is a policy neutral access control mechanism defined around roles and privileges.
 The components of RBAC such as role-permissions, user-role and role-role relationships make it simple to perform user assignments.
 RBAC can be used to facilitate administration of security in large organizations with hundreds of users and thousands of permissions.
 Roles for staff are defined in organization and access to the system can be given according to the role assigned.
-E.g. a junior accountant in accounting department is assigned a role of recording basic accounting transactions, an executive in human resource department is assigned a role of gathering data for salary calculations on monthly basis, etc.
+E.g. a junior accountant in accounting department is assigned a role of gathering data for salary calculations on monthly basis, etc.